RynAgain/Work_Productivity_Experiments/CAM_Tools/README.md

 7. **NISFileToCAMUploadButton.js**: Handles the upload of NIS files to CAM.
 It prompts for a file upload and additional user inputs like "Andon Cord" and "Store/Region".

 8. **PLUToASINButton.js**: Converts PLU codes to ASINs.
 It allows users to input store codes and PLU(s), fetches item availability data, and displays results in a table.
+Includes CSV export functionality.

 9. **GeneralHelpToolsButton.js**: Adds a "General Help Tools" button that opens an overlay with a list of other tool buttons.

+10. **GetAllStoreInfo.js**: Fetches all store information and merchant IDs.

-10. **GetMerchantIDFromStoreCode.js**: Retrieves the merchant ID from a given store code.
+11. **GetMerchantIDFromStoreCode.js**: Retrieves the merchant ID from a given store code.

+12. **EasterEgg.js**: Contains preload, create, and update functions for an Easter egg feature.

+13. **ScanCodeTo13PLUButton.js**: Converts scan codes to 13-digit PLU codes.

 ## Usage